doom-neovim/doom-nvim/docs/getting_started.md

 You can modify the default keybindings by modifying the following files:

-- `lua/doom/keybindings.lua` - General and SPC keybindings
+- `lua/doom/keybindings/init.lua` - General and SPC keybindings
 - `lua/plugins/configs` - lua plugins keybindings

-You can also make your own keybindings by editing your `doomrc` file.